jonathanstathakis/wine_analysis_hplc_uv/notes/mres_logbook.md

 Phase 4: Model Building
 Phase 5: Results Aggregation and Reporting

-Phase 1: is covered by build_library.
+Phase 1: is covered by build_db_library.
 Need a superstructure file. call it "core.py".
 It can be the main driver.
 It is [here](../core.py)

 The reason this stuff is needed is because without a heirarchy the project is flat and its uncertain where it begins and finishes, so to speak.